 A place full of lush green mountains with clean and beautiful lacks, Helvellyn is located in the well-known Lake District of Cumbria.
 The area of this place is around 14 km in length.
 This site needs well-prepared people because of its tricky ways to ascent.
 There is a very steep exposed area.

-Furthermore, there are many dangerous drop-offs on the hills of the Helvellyn.
+Furthermore, there are many dangerous drop-offs on the hills of Helvellyn.
 There is a requirement for quality shoes that provides a strong grip on the surface.
 In simple words, we could say that tolerance of height is pretty necessary for this one.

-Once you arrive at Helvellyn, you will understand that why we have picked this site as one of the best hikes in the UK.
+Once you arrive at Helvellyn, you will understand why we have picked this site as one of the best hikes in the UK.
 There is a beautiful lake named Red Tarn having an eye-catchy view, a perfect place to go for a picnic before beginning the loop back to Glenridding.

 04. The Lizard Coastal Walk

 The Lizard Coastal Walk is located on the southern coast of Cornwall.
 The total distance of this place is almost 11 km.
 There is a rich, beautiful beach where you can experience fresh air and a beautiful view of the ocean.
 Nearby the beach, there are a lot of mountains having grass at the top.
 These mountains enhance the beauty of the beach.
 In fact, this beach is considered one of the best beaches in all of England.